cryptozues/localRepo/README.md

-#hello bhai trying to oush this file on my git repo.
+# hello bhai trying to push this file on my git repo.